iantar1/Philosophers/README.md

 | The process takes more time to terminate. | The thread takes less time to terminate.	|
 | The process is called the heavyweight process. | A Thread is lightweight as each thread in a process shares code, data, and resources.	|
 | The process is isolated. | Threads share memory.	|

+* **WHAAT IS RACE CONDITION**:

+		A race condition is a situation that can occur in computer software when two or more threads or processes access a shared resource, such as a memory location or a file, in an unexpected or unintended order.